Erastuskanyatta/PHP-Yii2-Framework/index.md

 - Apache Web server.
 Download it [here](https://www.apachefriends.org/download.html).
 After installation, a folder `/opt/lampp` will be created.

 ## step 1 -- install Yii 2

 Yii 2 can be installed from an archive file.

 This involves the following steps"

 1. Downloading the archive file from [yiiframeworks.com](https://www.yiiframework.com/download).
 Download the advanced application template.

-2. Move the downloaded archive file to the `/htdocs` folder inside  xampp installation folder.
+2. Move the  archive file to the `/htdocs` inside where Xampp was installed .
 In my case it is `/opt/lampp/htdocs`.

 ```bash
 $ sudo mv yii-advanced-app-2.0.39.tgz /opt/xampp/htdocs